Sainsbury's says "a lot of uncertainty" over N.Ireland trade

-British supermarket group Sainsbury's (SBRY.L) is urging the government to simplify border requirements between Great Britain and Northern Ireland as there is still "a lot of uncertainty", its boss said on Wednesday.
+LONDON, April 28 (Reuters) - British supermarket group Sainsbury’s is urging the government to simplify border requirements between Great Britain and Northern Ireland as there is still “a lot of uncertainty”, its boss said on Wednesday.

 Britain is no longer part of the European Union’s single market and customs union, but Northern Ireland has a foot in both camps as part of the United Kingdom’s customs territory, while still aligned with the EU’s single market for goods.